 How to refinance your HELOC

 Sitting on a pile of home equity but feeling the pinch from an adjustable-rate home equity line of credit (HELOC)?
 If so, it might be time for a little home loan remix.
-You can refinance that HELOC into a shiny new mortgage tailored to your current needs.
+You can refinance that HELOC into a shiny new loan tailored to your current needs.

 Refinancing a HELOC can allow you to lock in a fixed interest rate, access more home equity if your home's value has increased or switch to better terms with a new lender.